open-s4c/dice/doc/design.md

    pointers or direct dispatches (see Section 6.2).

-4. **Customizability**: Subscribers can specify exactly what events they want to react to, whether it’s all events in a chain or specific events for a particular chain and event type.
+4. **Customizability**: Subscribers can specify exactly what events they want to react to, whether it's all events in a chain or specific events for a particular chain and event type.